yunglean4171/ylean_noflyzones/README.md

-# [ESX] ylean_noflightzones
+# [ESX] ylean_noflyzones

-## Simple FiveM script adding No-Flight Zoness
+## Simple FiveM script adding No-Fly Zones
-If user fly in this zone and his job is not set as police, sheriff or ambulance the notify will show and after from 5 to 10 secs he will get shot down.
+If a user flies into one of these zones and their job is not set as police, sheriff, or ambulance, a notification will be displayed.
+After 5 to 10 seconds, they will be shot down.

 ## Preview
 https://streamable.com/cjayxj
 https://streamable.com/4ur12e

-## No-Flight Zones is marked on a map:
+## No-Fly Zones is marked on a map:
 ![](https://i.imgur.com/rW05jeC.png)

 ## Dependecies: